PieterBenjamin/GoodReads-Scraper/README.md

 You are free, of course, to use the quotes however you like, but I might personally recommend the partner project to this, my [QuoteGenerator](https://github.com/PieterBenjamin/QuoteGenerator).

+Please note, this was done as an exercise in Scrapy and little more!
+I have not included any filters to quotes, and
+GoodReads sometimes includes non-english quotes.
+They also do not specift who said what so I could not add that feature.

 As a final note, I ask that you please not abuse this project to create a bunch of traffic for GoodReads!